CoreyCole/sql-utilities-bellhapp/README.md

 ```

 ##### Deleting
-To remove an option group or option group option from the database, simply remove it from the JSON.
+To remove an `optionGroup` or `optionGroupOption` from the database, simply remove it from the JSON.
 **If you want to remove a menu, section or item, update its `isAvailable` flag to 0**
 ```diff
    menus: {